bag

 The bags are designed to be carried either in the hand, or over the shoulder.
 See the pattern after the "Tell me more" button.

-Note: I offer this pattern for free for personal use - you may not sell this pattern or the bags you knit using it (ask me about charity).
-Please consider my stitch markers or Worsted Knitt's Shirts and Bags when planning on getting some knitting gear!
+I offer this free knitting pattern for no fee for your own personal use - you may not sell this pattern or the hats you knit using it (please ask me about charity).